Parliament: Lessons from 2019 Stanchart Singapore Marathon will help in organising of future editions, says Grace Fu

 As a result of the public outcry, Ms Lee Bee Wah (Nee Soon GRC), Mr Liang Eng Hwa (Holland-Bukit Timah GRC) and Mr Desmond Choo (Tampines GRC) on Monday asked how such issues could be avoided in the future.

-Ms Fu said MCCY and national agency Sport Singapore (SportSG) supported SCSM's bid for WMM status to "enhance the significance of the event for Singapore from a social, sporting and economic perspective" and aspired to "showcase Singapore's vibrancy and character to the world" through it.
+Ms Fu said the Ministry of Culture, Community and Youth and national agency Sport Singapore (SportSG) supported SCSM's bid for WMM status to "enhance the significance of the event for Singapore from a social, sporting and economic perspective" and aspired to "showcase Singapore's vibrancy and character to the world" through it.

-She explained SportSG and Ironman had recognised that the new evening flag off would be "a complex and major undertaking" and took preparations seriously.
+She said SportSG and Ironman had recognised that the new evening flag off would be "a complex and major undertaking" and took preparations seriously.

 The move saw a marked increase in the number of participants and spectators, with nearly 30,000 participants running in the marathon and half-marathon events, and more than 70,000 supporters at the designated spectator zones and along the route.